pearlryder/pearlryder.github.io/wedding.md

 #### Friday, August 11 ~ 5 PM
 Join us after work for a <strong>picnic in Bessie Branham park</strong>.
 See the park where we got married in 2021.
 Bring your own food and beverage.
 Silly games and a playground.
 Kid friendly!

-Where: Bessie Branham park: 100 Norwood Ave., Atlanta, GA 30314<br>
+Where: Bessie Branham park: 2051 Delano Dr NE, Atlanta, GA 30317<br>
 Time: 5 PM - 9 PM<br>
 Dress: Casual and for the heat<br>
 Bathrooms available about a two block walk away in Pearl & Craig's apartment.